rune/rune/packages/dusk-cli/templates/typescript-react/README.md

 # Getting Started with Dusk

-## Available Scripts

 ### `npm run dev`

-Runs the game in DevUI.
+Runs the game in Dev UI.

 The page will reload when you make changes.